Each year, about 60,000 Americans die from hemorrhaging, or blood loss, a 2018 review estimates.

 However, not every person who bleeds to death will die within minutes of the start of bleeding.
 If you have a clotting problem or a slow internal bleed, for example, it can take days for the blood loss to be severe enough to cause hemorrhagic shock.

 The amount of blood you have in your body depends on your age and size.
-The National Institutes of Health say a 154-pound man has between 5 and 6 liters of blood in his body.
+The say a 154-pound man has between 5 and 6 liters of blood in his body.
 A smaller woman might have between 4 and 5 liters in her body.

 Hemorrhagic shock begins when you lose about 20 percent, or one-fifth, of your body’s blood or fluid supply.
 At this point, your heart isn’t able to pump sufficient amounts of blood through your body.

-You reach exsanguination when you lose 40 percent of your body’s blood or fluid supply.
+You reach exsanguination when you lose of your body’s blood or fluid supply.
 This condition can be fatal if the bleeding isn’t stopped and treated quickly.

 Although this may seem like a lot, the human body holds more than 1 gallon of blood.
 Losing a couple of ounces during your menstrual cycle isn’t enough to cause complications or result in exsanguination.